 The system will dial the IMUX Primary or Hunt Number and establish the connection with the IMUX Card at the other end of the circuit (dark line on diagram).
-Once completed, it will call the IMUX Additional Number to set up the rest of the bandwidth needed, organize the data "pipe" and complete the call (lighter line on diagram).
+Once completed, it will call the IMUX Additional Number to set up the rest of the bandwidth needed, organize the data "pipe" and complete the call.